 Making their debut in the S65 are two new-to-the-S-Class technologies: a heads-up display and a center console-mounted touchpad that allows users to control the infotainment system through the use of smartphone-style flick, swipe and zoom gestures.
 The system also recognizes finger-written letters, numbers and special characters for navigation destination and contact saving.

-The Mercedes-Benz S65 AMG competes against equally expensive super-sedans such as the Bentley Continental GT and the noticeably less powerful Aston Martin Rapide.
+The Mercedes-Benz S65 AMG competes against equally expensive super-sedans such as the Bentley Flying Spur and the less powerful Aston Martin Rapide S.